-The strange thing is that when I was 15, I meditated quite a bit.
+When I was 15, I meditated quite a bit.
 I was dealing with some anger issues (mostly anger about being a teenager in a not-challenging-enough school system whose friends had started to act in inexplicable ways) and I’m not sure how I learned about it, but I had a regular practice for almost a year.
-Fast-forward 18 years, and I have a regular practice going again, but barely engaged in the practice in the interim.
+Fast-forward 18 years, and I have a regular practice going again, yet I barely engaged in the practice in the interim.

-Beginning to meditate again was a challenge, and it took almost a year of knowing I should, wanting to, and planning on doing it before I finally started down the path.
+Beginning to meditate again was a challenge, and it took almost a year of knowing I should, wanting to do it, and planning to do it before I finally started down the path.

 I’m a believer in the positive effects of meditation, because I remember them from when I was 15; I could go from the throes of an almost-hysterical freak-out to relative calm in less than 15 minutes, using breathing and visualization.
-And if you need convincing about how meditation reduces stress levels, prevents heart disease, ameliorates Alzheimer’s symptoms, or any of the other hundreds of benefits regular meditators claim, you can read more here.
+And if you need convincing about how meditation reduces stress levels, prevents heart disease, ameliorates Alzheimer’s symptoms, or any of the other hundreds of benefits of regular meditation, you can read more about the health benefits.

-But if you’re like me and have wanted to start, but have found it to be less easy than you expected, here are some thoughts that might help.
-(And here's a bit of a primer online.)
+But if you’re like me and have wanted to start, but found it to not as easy as you expected, below are some tips that might help.

 Meditation is simple